TheScottyB/chatgpt-retrieval-plugin/README.md

    export OPENAI_COMPLETIONMODEL_DEPLOYMENTID=<Name of general model deployment used for completion>
    export OPENAI_EMBEDDING_BATCH_SIZE=<Batch size of embedding, for AzureOAI, this value need to be set as 1>

-   # Add the environment variables for your chosen vector DB.
+# Add the environment variables for your chosen vector DB

-   # Some of these are optional; read the provider's setup docs in /docs/providers for more information.
+# Some of these are optional; read the provider's setup docs in /docs/providers for more information

 # Pinecone

-   export PINECONE_API_KEY=606125fc-c5db-4d1c-9744-d7e07d74236a
+   export PINECONE_API_KEY=
-   export PINECONE_ENVIRONMENT=us-east1-gcp
+   export PINECONE_ENVIRONMENT=
-   export PINECONE_INDEX=chatgtp-pr
+   export PINECONE_INDEX=

 # Weaviate

    export WEAVIATE_URL=<your_weaviate_instance_url>
    export WEAVIATE_API_KEY=<your_api_key_for_WCS>
    export WEAVIATE_CLASS=<your_optional_weaviate_class>

 # Zilliz

    export ZILLIZ_COLLECTION=<your_zilliz_collection>
    export ZILLIZ_URI=<your_zilliz_uri>
    export ZILLIZ_USER=<your_zilliz_username>
    export ZILLIZ_PASSWORD=<your_zilliz_password>

 # Milvus

    export MILVUS_COLLECTION=<your_milvus_collection>
    export MILVUS_HOST=<your_milvus_host>
    export MILVUS_PORT=<your_milvus_port>
    export MILVUS_USER=<your_milvus_username>
    export MILVUS_PASSWORD=<your_milvus_password>

 # Qdrant

    export QDRANT_URL=<your_qdrant_url>
    export QDRANT_PORT=<your_qdrant_port>
    export QDRANT_GRPC_PORT=<your_qdrant_grpc_port>
    export QDRANT_API_KEY=<your_qdrant_api_key>
    export QDRANT_COLLECTION=<your_qdrant_collection>

 # AnalyticDB

    export PG_HOST=<your_analyticdb_host>
    export PG_PORT=<your_analyticdb_port>
    export PG_USER=<your_analyticdb_username>